dibyendumajumdar/nanojit/README.md

 ## Playing with Nanojit

 Nanojit comes with a nice tool called lirasm.
 This is a command line tool that allows you to run a script containing Nanojit IR instructions.
-For exampl, say you want a function that adds its two arguments.
+For example, say you want a function that adds its two arguments.
 We can write this as follows:

 ```
 ; this is our add function